exercism/website-copy/tracks/python/exercises/acronym/mentoring.md

     return acronym
 ```

-The student should be told about building lists and join() them.
+The student should be told about building lists and `join()`ing them.

 ### Regular Expressions